 Like many others suffering from a chronic condition, people with bipolar disorder can develop wellbeing plans to help them manage their condition.
 A wellbeing plan is a guide that helps people with bipolar disorder to clearly identify their own individual triggers and specific warning signs.
 These may change over time and people gain expertise in managing bipolar disorder from their own life experiences, including experiences of illness.
 A wellbeing plan also helps:

 Although it is usually a long-term condition, effective treatments for bipolar disorder combined with self-help techniques can limit its impact on your everyday life.

 Sleep, managing stress and lifestyle factors are crucial ingredients in staying well.
 However, wellbeing plans need to acknowledge that there are times when these activities are much easier said than done.
 For example, when feeling down, it may be difficult to exercise.
 A wellbeing plan which includes activities such as cycling to work or a daily dog walk with a neighbour can be extremely helpful.
 Although staying well is rarely just about taking prescribed medicines, medicine is an important component of many wellbeing plans.
-Many people also choose to include complementary therapies as part of in their wellbeing plan.
+Many people also choose to include complementary therapy as part of in their wellbeing plan.

 Even in supportive workplaces, stress at work can make people with bipolar disorder vulnerable to an episode of illness.
 Developing personal strategies to manage workloads, and work harmoniously with colleagues, help people to stay well at work.
 Other suggestions that can help you manage your condition include: